🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below give information on average life expectancy in four countries,.
+the charts below show the protein and calorie intake of people in different parts of the world Summarise the information by selecting and reporting the main features, and make comparisons where relevants

+The table shows the age profile of tourists on backpacking holidays and guided tours in New Zealand in 2005, and the pie chart gives the satisfaction rating of their stay.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-Combined Charts The table below shows distribution of population in five cities of Pakistan while the pie chart illustrates that of the whole country.
-Summarize the given information by selecting and reporting the main features, and make comparisons where relevant.

-The charts below show the qualifications of staff in an advertising company in 1990 and 2010.
+The charts below give information about how water was used in the world and different countries in 2000.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All